csconfederation/rulebook/docs/1_introduction.md

 - **1.1.3**&emsp;Sign up for CSC through the indicated signup form before the close of the signup period each season.
 Be sure to fully and honestly fill out the form, or you may be rejected without warning.

-- **1.1.4**&emsp;To be eligible to play or be drafted after signing up, you must satisfy [requirements defined by the Numbers Committee](https://docs.google.com/document/d/1wiUcU2In79k8purXN-j5XszGrWIuEFOJODfQj51JbM4/) which are put out each season and may include a combination of minimum FACEIT games, minimum combines games, and other possible requirements.
-These may vary based on your status in the league, your recent data, etc. There will be a published deadline by which you need to complete these requirements or be ineligible to play and/or go through the draft.
+- **1.1.4**&emsp;To be eligible to play or be drafted after signing up, you must satisfy [requirements defined by the Numbers Committee](https://docs.google.com/document/d/1wiUcU2In79k8purXN-j5XszGrWIuEFOJODfQj51JbM4/).
+These requirements are put out each season and include a combination of minimum FACEIT games played, minimum combine games played, and minimum total games played.
+These requirements are subject to the discretion of the Numbers Committee and may vary based on your status in the league or other extenuating circumstances.
+There will be a published deadline by which you need to complete these requirements or be ineligible to play and/or go through the draft.

-- **1.1.5**&emsp;These requirements are ongoing; if you are discovered to have violated one of them, you may be removed from the league
+- **1.1.5**&emsp;These requirements are perpetual and ongoing.
+If you are discovered to have violated one of them, you may be removed from the league.

 &emsp;